Qrishna/webserver/README.md

 # webserver
-A simple web server written with express.
-It contains a helper library for those that hate the ugly javascript syntax and love python
+A web server written with express.
+It uses a library (pythonicnodejs) that I wrote for those that hate the ugly javascript syntax and love python